MusicDataset/md_homepage/content/musics/s/SonataNo.3inBMinorOp.58I.Allegromaestoso(1)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Sonata No. 3 in B Minor Op.
+title: Sonata No. 3 in B Minor Op.
 58 I. Allegro maestoso (1)
 description: This is the description for Sonata No. 3 in B Minor Op.
 58 I. Allegro maestoso by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]